ablyamitsaini/ewheelers_V9.1.1/readme.txt

 	.
 Resolved filters issue - Applied filters get washed on login.
 	.
 Rewards are getting applied on different orders for same user on accessing in multiple browsers.
 	.
 Recently viewed on Product detail page also displaying current page item.
+	.
+Product shipped by admin excluded from the shop free shipping amount.
+	.
+Commission charged including shipping excluded when shipped by admin.
 Updates :
 	.
 Guest user cart functionality for app users.
 	. auto scroll for recently viewed products.